 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 People with allergies may find relief by using natural plant extracts and foods that act as antihistamines.
-Examples include vitamin C, butterbur, and probiotics, but there are many possible options.
+Examples include vitamin C, butterbur, probiotics, and more.

 Antihistamines are substances that block histamine activity in the body.
 Histamine is a protein that triggers allergy symptoms, such as sneezing, itchy eyes, and a scratchy throat.

 Over-the-counter (OTC) and prescription antihistamine medications are effective for symptom relief, but they can cause side effects, such as drowsiness and nausea.
 As a result, some people wish to try natural alternatives.